Haleakala’s Switchbacks Hike

 Halemau’u Trailhead Hike photos by Natalie Brown Photography

-Halemau’u Trailhead begins at 7,990 feet (2,436 meters), so please keep this in mind as you begin your hike.
+WARNING: Halemau’u Trailhead begins at 7,990 feet (2,436 meters), so please keep this in mind as you begin your hike.
 Elevation adds a whole new level of difficulty to hiking, and this one goes downhill… then up!
-You’ll finish your hike at the bottom where not far away are the Holua Cabin and Campsites.
+You’ll finish the 1st half of your hike at the bottom where about a mile away are the Holua Cabin and Campsite.

 hike to holua cabin